undoLogic/setupCase-boilerplate/launchPad/README.md

 **NOTE: Normally you ONLY need STAGING and LIVE since they share the same database, TESTING is optional**

+FIRST-TIME: Rename settings.json.NEW to settings.json
+-> this allows to upgrade and manually update your settings file without overwriting

 1. open the file /launchPad/settings.json and modify all the rows

 STAGING_URL